Exploring Generative Process Reward Modeling for Semi-Structured Data: A Case Study of Table Question Answering: Conclusions

 \section{Conclusions}

-In this paper, we examine four generative PRMs on TQA and compare them to strong baselines such as LLM-as-a-judge and majority vote from both answer and process evaluation perspectives.
-We find that PRMs that combine textual and code verification can aid solution selection but struggle to generalize to out-of-domain data.
-Further analysis shows that the bottleneck might be the weak correlation between performance in step-level verification and answer accuracy.
+In this paper, we examined four generative PRMs on TQA and compared them to strong baselines such as LLM-as-a-judge and majority vote from both answer and process evaluation perspectives.
+We found that PRMs that combine textual and code verification can aid solution selection but struggle to generalize to out-of-domain data.
+Our analysis suggests that the primary bottleneck is not step-level verification, but rather the aggregation of step rewards.
+Uniform averaging is inadequate for TQA as it assigns equal weight to all steps, regardless of their relevance to the problem or their causal influence on the final answer.
+Future work can therefore investigate relevance-aware and causality-aware aggregation strategies to generate solution scores that more faithfully reflect answer quality.